nyudlts/ultraviolet/docs/SETUP.md

   - **Simple Python Version Management (Pyenv)**
     + [Installation instructions](https://github.com/pyenv/pyenv#installation)
     + Restart Terminal and Check for successful installation with `pyenv --version`
+    IMPORTANT: If you already have pyenv installed make sure to update it to latest version by running `pyenv update`
     + Why does InvenioRDM use [Virtual Environments](https://inveniordm.docs.cern.ch/install/requirements/#python-virtual-environments)?
   - **Docker**
     + Use the [Install Docker Documentation]({{'tips-and-gotchas/install-docker/' | absolute_url }})